Politics of Tuvalu: Representation of women

-Throughout the history of the Parliament of Tuvalu three women have been elected: Naama Maheu Latasi, from 1989 to 1997; and Pelenike Isaia who was elected in a by-election in 2011, serving until the 2015 general election; and Dr Puakena Boreham who was elected to represent Nui in the 2015 general election.
+Throughout the history of the Parliament of Tuvalu three women have been elected: Naama Maheu Latasi, from 1989 to 1997; and Pelenike Isaia who was elected in a by-election in 2011, serving until the 2015 general election; and Dr Puakena Boreham was elected to represent Nui in the 2015 general election, serving until the 2024 general election.

 The under-representation of women in the Tuvalu parliament was discussed during a consultation entitled "Promoting Women in Decision Making" was held in Funafuti in May 2010.
 The outcome was a recommendation for the introduction of two new seats, to be reserved for women.
 The Tuvaluan Ministry for Home Affairs, which has responsibility for women's affairs, stated that steps would be taken to consider the recommendation.